 - Your interest in the job: This is also the place to highlight what about the job interests you.
 You should do some background research on the company to ensure that you are tailoring it specifically to the place you are approaching.
 That extra bit of data and familiarity can really make you stand out and confirm to the recipient that you have spent time researching and are not just blindly sending resumes.

-- Your qualifications: While your resume will include these, again, they are usually listed more formally in that structure.
+- Your qualifications: While your resume will include these, again, they are usually listed more formally.
 Your cover letter allows you to match up your skills with those listed in the job posting.
 So, you can show how your expertise and experience match what they are looking for.
 You can even mention each main qualification they listed, and draw a line to how it refers to you.

 - Other information: Attach your resume, but also point them to your LinkedIn profile or other social media sites if you have them, as well as a portfolio or samples of your work if they are online.